frida/frida-website/docs/troubleshooting.md

 ## Failed to spawn: unexpected error while spawning child process 'XXX' (task_for_pid returned '(os/kern) failure')

-On MacOS this probably means that you did't properly sign Frida or that there is a permission missing.
+On Mac OS X this probably means that you did't properly sign Frida or that there is a permission missing.
 For example if you are running Frida over SSH and can't respond to the authentication dialog that would pop up under *normal* use.